rellermeyer/TUD-DistributedSystems/README.md

 The docker image should run on port 8080, navigate to localhost:8080 to access the service in the browser.

 When the image is stopped, the container is automatically removed.

+# Project Setup

+This project was build in Scala, and therefore follows the normal project structure of a Scala project.
+The scripts are located in `crdt-graph/src/main` and tests  in `crdt-graph/src/tests`.

+## Main

+## Test

+This folder contains the testcases, which consist of a Python script emulating client behavior to test the system.
+The script `run_servers.py` starts a couple of instances to run the tests on and the other python files are the test cases that are listed below with the expected behavior:

+* Add v1 on one node, do lookup on v1 on other nodes (expected true)
+* Add v1 on any node, add arc (v1, v2), lookup arc (v1, v2)(exp. false), Add v2, lookup arc (v1, v2)(exp. true)
+* Add v1 on one node, remove v1 on other node, lookup v1 on first node (expected true, after waiting expected false)
+* Add v1,v2 on any node, add arc(v1,v2), remove v1, add v1, lookup (v1,v2) (expected false, shows cascade delete)
+* Add v1, Add v2, add arc (v1, v2), add arc (v2, v1), remove v1, lookup arc(v1,v2) (expected false), lookup arc(v2, v1) (expected false)
+* Add v1 on node 1, Add v1 on node 2 + Remove on node 1, lookup on node v1(expected true)
+* Add v1, v2 on node 1, add arc (v1, v2) on node 2, add same arc on another node (expected true)
+* Add v1 on one node, remove v1 on another node, remove v1 on third node (expected: first true, then false)
+* Add v1, v2 on node 1, wait, Add arc (v1, v2) on node 1 + remove v1 on node 2, lookup v1 on node 1
+expected false (case described in the paper, removeVertex takes precedence)
+* Add v1 on node 1, add v1 on node 2, wait, remove v1 on node 1 + remove v1 on node 2, wait, lookup v1 on node 3 (expected false, show removes commune)
+* Add v1 on one node, add v1 on another node (expected true)
+* Add v1, v2 on one node, add arc (v1, v2) on same node, add same arc on another node (expected true)
+* Remove v1 on one node, add v1 on another node, remove v1 on first node (expected false, true, true)
+* Add v1, v2 on one node, remove arc (v1, v2) on another node, add arc (v1, v2) on third node, remove arc (v1, v2) on first node, remove arc on second node (expected true, true, false, true, true, false)